 Rose gold is not without its potential drawbacks.
 There are a few drawbacks that you should be aware of before making a purchase.

 The copper in rose gold is responsible for its durability, which is perhaps its greatest selling point.
-However, it's also responsible for the biggest con of rose gold jewelry.
+However, it's also responsible for its biggest con.
 Certain materials used in the manufacturing of jewelry are allergens, and copper is one of them.
 If you suffer from a skin condition, then this type of jewelry could potentially aggravate it.

 Despite the presence of silver, rose gold jewelry does not tarnish.
 But it does have a tendency to darken.
 This is once again because of the copper used in its manufacturing.
-Over time, the copper in rose gold jewelry loses its shine.
+Over time, the copper loses its shine.
 When this happens, the entire jewelry piece darkens.
 It's worth noting that some people like the darkened look.

 There is little that can be done to prevent rose gold jewelry from losing its shine.
 Thankfully, darkening can be minimized if you choose the right jewelry.
 High-karat rose gold contains a larger quantity of yellow gold.
 It's therefore less affected by dimming copper.
 While darkening will still occur, it will hardly be noticeable on 18-karat or 22-karat rose gold.